grpc/proposal/A88-xds-data-error-handling.md

 unconditionally use them if they are present.

 When we receive an error for a given resource, we will do the following:
-- Cancel the resource timer, if any.
+1. Cancel the resource timer, if any.
-- If the status code is NOT_FOUND or PERMISSION_DENIED, then the watcher notification behavior is as described in the [Handling Data Errors](#handling-data-errors) section.
-Otherwise, the watcher notification behavior is as described in the [Handling Transient Errors](#handling-transient-errors) section.
+2. Set the cache entry's status to `RECEIVED_ERROR` and record the error, so that that information can be reported via CSDS.
-- If we have a previously cached version of the resource and we are not deleting it from the cache (i.e., if either the "fail_on_data_errors" server feature is not present in the bootstrap config or the status code is something other than NOT_FOUND or PERMISSION_DENIED), we will record the cache status as `RECEIVED_ERROR`, which will be reported in CSDS.
+3. If the status code is NOT_FOUND or PERMISSION_DENIED and the "fail_on_data_errors" server feature is present in the bootstrap config, delete the existing cached resource, if any.
+4. If there is an existing cached resource, call the watchers' `OnAmbientError()` method with the error.
+Otherwise, call th watchers' `OnResourceChanged()` method with the error.

 ### Changes to Resource Timer Behavior